 - Snapping smaller sized trees in half.

-As you can see from different equipment used, isometrics can be used on their own for a specific exercise ie wall-sit or added into an exercise to increase the strength/force depends for a certain muscle group or movement, ie holding/squeezing at bottom of a barbell back squat for a few seconds before coming back up.
+As you can see from different equipment used, isometrics can be used on their own for a specific exercise ie wall-sit or added into an exercise to increase the strength/force depending on a certain muscle group or movement, ie holding/squeezing at bottom of a barbell back squat for a few seconds before coming back up.

 T-nation owner Christian Thibaudeau put together a very good bodyweight workout using isometrics over the COVID-19 pandemic for people training at home.